pinskylab/logger_remote_temps/logger_processing/readme.md

 It then aggregates all of the data into two files: training\_temps.csv and testing\_temps.csv.
 These files can be used to get sea surface temperature data from the NASA server, then used for model fitting.
 The 'testing' and 'training' format is an artifact of an earlier version of this study.
 All of the points are combined into a single dataset at the analysis stage.

+Geomorphic data for each region can be downloaded from AllenCoralAtlas.org/atlas.
+As the Allen Coral Atlas updates routinely, copies of the exact geomorphic class datasets used in this analysis can be found on Figshare.

 OpenStreetMap coastlines data can be downloaded from https://osmdata.openstreetmap.de/data/coastlines.html.
 OpenStreetMap data is available under an OpenDatabaseLicense, ODbL 1.0.
 For more information see https://osmfoundation.org/wiki/Licence

 Scripts in this directory require the following libraries:\